Various Forms of Mother Tara | Tara Thangka

 Because her nature is ultimately nondual, Tara's emanations are confined by no boundaries.
 She goes beyond the limitations of geographical or social systems.
 These are dualistic conceptions created by people's minds in relative truth.
 Tara resides beyond all such conception.

-She emanates as needed in her various forms, reaching out to every living sentient being everywhere.
+She emanates as needed in her various forms, reaching out to every living being.
 Her purpose is to help all living beings.
-Thus she aids every type of being, including animals and the beings of other realms, whether or not we can see them.
+Thus she aids every type of being, including animals and the beings of other realms.

-Her sambhogkaya emanations include Vajravarahi, Vajra yogini, the five mother Dhyanni Buddha and the five wisdom dakini.
+Her sambhogakaya emanations include Vajravarahi, Vajrayogini, the five mother Dhyani Buddha, and the five wisdom Dakini.

 Tara and the Wisdom Dakini:

 As the embodiment of enlightened energy, Tara and the Wisdom Dakini are not separable.
 The Tibetan terms referenced to Dakas and Dakinis are Khandro and Khandroma.
 The literal translation of Dakini is "Sky-goer" or "Sky-walker".
-Here, the Sky is wisdom and "Goer" is referred to love and compassion.
-These are the dakini's beneficial activities.
-An elaborated meaning of Dakini is hence, "the activity of love and compassion, full of strength, moving freely in the wisdom space"
+Here, the Sky is wisdom, and "Goer" is referred to love and compassion.
+These are the Dakini's beneficial activities.
+Hence, Dakini is the activity of love and compassion, full of strength, moving freely in the wisdom space"